GUIDE Japan in January

 - Expect prices to be higher and options more limited when seeking hotels or booking plane or train tickets around New Year

-- Many shops and big department stores hold sales running through the first week of January
+- Many shops and big department stores hold sales for a few days from the first working day of the year

-- January is peak ski season with heavy snowfall and powder conditions reported at the country's top resorts
+- January is the perfect time to ski, with good snowfall and conditions reported at the country's top resorts

-Despite it being a family oriented-holiday by nature, there are ways you can enjoy Japanese New Year as a visitor.
-Hatsumode is the practice of visiting shrines at the very beginning of the year.
+Japanese New Year is essentially a family holiday, but there are several ways for visitors to enjoy it.
+Hatsumode is the practice of visiting shrines and temples at the very beginning of the year.
 Even if your interest is purely secular, the festive atmosphere and food stalls make such events worth a look.

-One shrine with an especially colorful New Year celebration is Itsukushima-jinja in Miyajima , Hiroshima .
-From January 1 through 5, traditional dance performances are held attracting large crowds.
-For the full New Year experience, you can travel to the island on December 31 to take in the Chinkasai Fire Festival then stay up to catch the first sunrise on the following day.
+One shrine with an especially colorful New Year celebration is Itsukushima Shrine in Miyajima , Hiroshima .
+From January 1 through 3 and also on January 5, traditional dance and music are performed, attracting large crowds.
+For the full New Year experience, you can travel to the island on December 31 to take in the Chinka-sai Fire Festival then see the first sunrise on the following day from the summit of Mt Misen or elsewhere on the island.

 Shop till you drop

-Among the significant “firsts” of the New Year, hatsuuri (or “first sale”) commands special prominence in big cities.
+Among the significant “firsts” of the New Year, the first sale commands special prominence in big cities.
 Scores of people line up in front of department stores and other shops with the hope of snagging a major deal on a desired product.
-One of the more unique practices is that of the fukubukuro, an opaque bag packed with several random items for a total value well beyond their individual prices.
+One of the more unique practices is that of the fukubukuro, an opaque bag packed with several items for a total value well beyond their individual prices.

 From either January 1 or 2, stores open their doors to eager shoppers at major Tokyo nerve centers like Ginza, Shibuya , Harajuku , and Aoyama.
-Ginza offers upscale fare while Shibuya caters to a younger crowd.
+Ginza offers luxury goods while Shibuya caters to a younger crowd.
 Check individual store opening schedules to stand a chance of snagging one of the best bargains.

 Coming of age rituals

-Following hot on the heels of New Year, Japan celebrates Coming of Age Day at city halls and public spaces around the country on the second Monday of the month.
-As with other family-oriented holidays, it's not something you can participate in directly, but you may spot groups of exotically coiffured twenty year old women moving between social engagements in expensive kimono.
+Following hot on the heels of New Year, Japan celebrates Coming of Age Day on the second Monday of January at city, town and village halls and public facilities across the country.
+As with other family-oriented holidays, it's not something you can participate in directly, but you may see groups of women coming of age wearing expensive kimonos and exotic hairstyles and taking part in community events.
 And there are some places where the event takes on a more public dimension.

 The peak ski season

-January is peak ski season with great winter sport options from beginning to end.
-Where early December may suffer from limited snowfall and late February may already be warming up in some places, January generally has the driest and highest quality snow.
+January is a good month for the ski season with great winter sport options from beginning to end.
+Where early December may suffer from limited snowfall and late February may already be warming up in some places, January is generally dry, with good snowfall.

 If winter sports are a priority, consider staying at a major resort location in Hokkaido , Nagano , or Niigata .
 Hokkaido benefits from a long season, with high quality powder and a wide range of off piste skiing to choose from.
 Those based in Tokyo may wish to explore the resorts more conveniently located in the Northern Japan Alps and Myoko mountain range.